t0pd4wn/loco.sh/README.md

 palette=['[color code 0]', '[color code 1]', '[color code 2]', '[color code 3]', '[color code 4]', '[color code 5]', '[color code 6]', '[color code 7]', '[color code 8]', '[color code 9]', '[color code 10]', '[color code 11]', '[color code 12]', '[color code 13]', '[color code 14]', '[color code 15]']
 ```

-*Themes* can be set through three methods :
+*Themes* can be set through four methods :

 1. ```-t``` option: the name of a theme present in ```/src/assets/themes``` can be provided to select a theme
 2. profile yaml : the name of a theme present in ```/src/assets/themes``` can be provided to select a theme